brandonpittman/conform/packages/conform-react/README.md

 This hook enhances the form validation behaviour in 3 parts:

 1. It lets you hook up custom validation logic into the life cycle of the form.
 The form will be validated when shown and revalidated when the value of the input has been changed.
-2. It marks the input that the user touched based on the `initialReport` option.
+2. It marks the input that user touched based on the `initialReport` option.
 This could be as earliest as the user start typing or as late as the user submit the form.
-3. It triggers the invalid event of the corresponding input once it is marked as touched with [reportValidity()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/reportValidity)
+3. It reports error by triggering the `invalid` event of the corresponding input once it is touched with [reportValidity()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/reportValidity)

 ```tsx
 import { useForm } from '@conform-to/react';